ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-> _Note: `jtc` supports an unlimited number of files that can be supplied via standalone arguments (after all options given).
+> _Note: `jtc` supports an unlimited number of files that can be supplied via standalone arguments.
+When multiple input files are given,
-When multiple input files are given, options `-a` is assumed_ automatically.
+options `-a` is assumed_ implicitely.

 ### Buffered vs Streamed read